Lonnie Johnson (inventor): Early life

-Johnson was born in Mobile, Alabama.
+Johnson was born in Mobile, Alabama on October 6, 1949.
 His mother, who finished high school, worked as a nurse's aide and his father, who didn't finish high school, was a World War II veteran.
-His father explained the basic principles of electricity to Johnson at an early age.
-Stating that he "always liked to tinker with things," Johnson earned the nickname "the Professor" from kids in the neighborhood.
+He had 5 siblings.
+His father explained the basic principles of electricity to Johnson at an early age, which inspired Johnson's love of inventing.
+Stating that he "always liked to tinker with things," Johnson earned the nickname "the Professor" from kids in the neighborhood, who would assist him with his creations.
 He once "tore up his sister's baby doll to see what made her eyes close".
+On another occasion, Johnson and the neighborhood children made a go-cart, with a motor Johnson built by himself out of metal from the local junkyard.
 He also tried to cook up rocket fuel in a saucepan but in doing so almost burned down the house.

+Education

 As a teenager, Johnson attended Williamson High School, an all-black school in Mobile.
 He drew much of his inspiration from George Washington Carver.
-In 1968, Johnson represented his high school at a science fair in Alabama, where he was the only black student attending the fair; This was a time when African Americans had very little presence in science.
+In 1968, Johnson represented his high school at a science fair in Alabama, where he was the only black student attending the fair; this was a time when African Americans had very little presence in science.
 There, he presented a robot he created, which he named "Linex," taking home the first-place prize.
 The robot was powered by compressed air.

 In 1969, shortly after graduating from high school, Johnson attended Tuskegee University, obtaining a B.S. in mechanical engineering in 1973 and a master's degree in nuclear engineering in 1975.
-He also holds an honorary Ph.
-D. in Science from Tuskegee University.
-He then worked for the U.S. Air Force, where he worked on the stealth bomber program, before eventually joining NASA's Jet Propulsion Laboratory in 1979.
+He was awarded an honorary doctorate from Tuskegee University in 2018.
+After completing his master's degree, he worked for the U.S. Air Force, where he worked on the stealth bomber program, before eventually joining NASA's Jet Propulsion Laboratory in 1979.